 The judges are a panel of USC staff and a representative from the Mills family familiar with nature and wildlife photography.
 Based on the eligibility and selection criteria, a group of finalists will be selected and the top three awardees selected to receive the 'Prize'.

 All contest entries will be judged on:

-Winner notification: Winners will be announced at the Gerard Mills Memorial Prize for Wildlife Photography inaugural reception in November 2017.
+Winners will be announced at the Gerard Mills Memorial Prize for Wildlife Photography reception in October 2019.
 If the winners are not present at the reception they will be notified by email.
-Works by finalists will be displayed on large LCD screens, or a data projector during a presentation event in the USC Art Gallery on the Sunshine Coast campus in November 2017.
-The three prize winners will have a hard copy of their print displayed at the USC Sunshine Coast campus Library in November 2017.
+Works by finalists will be displayed on large LCD screens, or a data projector during a presentation event in the USC Visualisation Studio on the Sunshine Coast campus in October 2019.